Don’t make the same mistake I did.

 [Related: My list of The Best Boots for Men]

 Mink oil is made by the rendering of fat that has been removed from mink pelts that are destined for the fur industry.
 It’s unusual among animal fats because it’s super high in unsaturated fats: 75 percent of it is unsaturated, but it has better stability than other unsaturated fats like vegetable oils.
 So mink oil is a lot less likely to go rancid and it has a long shelf life — it can stay in your boots for a long time without going bad.

 Red Wing Mink Oil vs. Boot Oil: Ingredients

 Red Wing’s “Mink Oil” isn’t actually just mink oil: it also contains lanolin, which is a wax secreted by wool-bearing animals (typically sheep), and silicone, a synthetic polymer made from silicon and oxygen and some other elements.

-[Pick up some Red Wing Mink Oil on Amazon here.]
+[Pick up some Red Wing Mink Oil here.]

 Red Wing’s Boot Oil is also made from mink oil, but it’s silicone-free and has added pine pitch.
 That’s made from the sticky sap in pine trees, which are known for being pretty darn tough and weather resistant, as far as trees go.
 Pine pitch has had many uses over the years, including as a popular topical ointment for eczema and other skin conditions, but it also has a long history of being used as a preservative.
 On boots, the idea is that it helps to provide a barrier to the elements.